andrewettensohn/ProbablyFriends/README.md

 # ProbablyFriends
-This is an example project that is used with a Jenkins pipeline I setup.
+This is an example project that uses a Jenkins pipeline I setup.
 Thanks for checking it out!

 ## Overview